 How is this program different from other research programs?

-Who will be my mentor?
+Who will be my faculty mentor?
 Can I request a specific mentor?

-Every student will be paired with a faculty mentor in their field of interest.
+Every student will be paired with a faculty mentor according to availability and relevant fields of interest.
 You will learn more about your mentor when you’re accepted to the program.

 What costs does the program cover?